jneidel/git-intro/slideshow.md

 # Merge conflicts

-Merge conflicts occur if two branches are merged and different commits changed the same lines of code in the same file.
+Merge conflicts occur when two people (on different branches) edit the same files and both try to merge them back into master.

 ---

 # Produce a merge conflict

-Create a new branch `change-color` and change the background color in `style.css`.
+- Create a new branch `change-color` and change the background color in `style.css`.
-Then change the same color on the master branch, and push that change to github.
+- Change the same color on the master branch, and push that change to github.
-Then pull the current master branch from github into the `change-color` branch.
+- Pull the current master branch from github into the `change-color` branch.

 This will result in a merge conflict, which can be best resolved in VS Code.

-Current change specifies the state on your branch.
+Current change specifies the state of your current branch.

-Incoming change specifies the state on the branch your want to merge into your branch.
+Incoming change specifies the state on the branch you want to merge into your branch.

 ---

 # .gitignore

-In the `.gitignore` file you list files/directories to be ignored by git.
+In the `.gitignore` file you list files/directories to be ignored by git (don't show up in status, etc.).

 In `.gitignore`: